Killing of Amy Joyner-Francis: Killing

-On the morning of April 21, 2016 in Howard High School of Technology, Amy Joyner-Francis, a female 16-year old student, was confronted by three female students: Trinity Carr, Zion Snow, and Chakeira Wright, on the second-floor female restroom of the school.
+On the morning of April 21, 2016 in Howard High School of Technology, Amy Joyner-Francis, a female 16-year-old student, was confronted by three female students: Trinity Carr, Zion Snow, and Chakeira Wright, on the second-floor female restroom of the school.
 It is unknown what precisely happened between the confrontation and the attack, but the motive was allegedly a personal dispute "over a boy".
 Joyner-Francis was soon assaulted by Carr.
 Carr hit and kicked Joyner-Francis, landing punches to Joyner-Francis's head and torso while Joyner-Francis clutched for her purse.
 Carr dragged Joyner-Francis by her hair and repeatedly smashed her head into the sink inside a handicap-accessible stall in the restroom.
 At some point during the attack, Carr ripped Joyner-Francis's fingernails out.
 Dozens of other female students watched the killing unfold, and the incident was recorded on the cell phones of at least two students, which would later be used as crucial evidence against the three accused girls in their later trial.
 Joyner-Francis fell to the floor as Snow began to kick her.
 Onlookers, including Wright, attempted to pull Carr off of Joyner-Francis, as Joyner-Francis appeared to attempt to cling onto Carr's shirt.
 Joyner-Francis laid on the floor of the bathroom as her breathing labored and eventually lost consciousness.
 She died shortly after the attack was over.
 Joyner-Francis was flown by a state police helicopter to Nemours A.I.
 DuPont Hospital for Children in critical condition and was pronounced dead.

 Autopsy

 An autopsy by the Delaware medical examiner determined that Joyner-Francis's death was a homicide.
-It was concluded that she died from cardiac arrest, caused by blunt force trauma and complications from a previous heart condition that Joyner-Francis had prior to her assault.
+It was concluded that she died from cardiac arrest, caused by blunt force trauma and complications from a previous heart condition that Joyner-Francis had before her assault.
 It was confirmed, however, that Joyner-Francis would not have died if she had not been assaulted.